 If you’ve been paying attention to the safety and health world lately, you may know about “Safety Differently.”

+In this article, we’re interviewing Mr. Gantt to learn more about Safety Differently.
 So let’s leave the introduction and get right to our interview with Ron Gantt about Safety Differently, below.

 What Is Safety Differently?